 If you have to go to court but there is reason to believe that you will not go voluntarily, the court may issue a witness summons against you.
 If you still fail to go to court without a good reason, the court could find you ‘in contempt of court’ and issue a warrant for your arrest.

 Where will the case be heard?

 Most cases are heard by magistrates or a district judge in magistrates’ courts.
 Jury trials for more serious crimes are held in the Crown Court.

-What care will be provided if I have to give evidence in court?
+What help will be provided if I have to give evidence in court?